exgalcos/exgalcos.github.io/publications.md

 *Gauran, I.I., Park, J., Rattsev, I., Peterson, T.A., Kann, M.G. and  Park, D. (2021+) Bayesian Local False Discovery Rate for sparse count data with application to the discovery of hotspots in protein domains.
 _Minor revision in Annals of Applied Statistics._

-*Agarwala, N.,  Park, J. and Roy, A. (2021+) Efficient Integration of Aggregate Data and Individual Patient Data in One-Way Mixed Models
+*Agarwala, N.,  Park, J. and Roy, A. (2021+) Efficient Integration of Aggregate Data and Individual Patient Data in One-Way Mixed Models.
+_Submitted_.

-*Park, H. and Park, J. (2021+) Poisson mean vector estimation with Nonparametric Maximum Likelihood Estimation and Application to Protein Domain Data
+*Park, H. and Park, J. (2021+) Poisson mean vector estimation with Nonparametric Maximum Likelihood Estimation and Application to Protein Domain Data. _Submitted_.

-*Park, H. and Park, J. (2021+)  A robust false discovery rate controlling procedure using  empirical likelihood with a fast algorithm
+*Park, H. and Park, J. (2021+)  A robust false discovery rate controlling procedure using  empirical likelihood with a fast algorithm. _Submitted_.

 ### 2021
 *Park, H.,  Baek, S. and Park, J.  High-dimensional linear discriminant analysis using nonparametric methods <br>